progressdb/ProgressDB/docs/public/service-configuration.md

 - `server.db_path` / `storage.db_path`
   - What it does: path to the Pebble DB files.
 Must be persistent and writable by the server process.
   - Env var: `PROGRESSDB_DB_PATH`.

+- `server.max_payload_size`
+  - What it does: maximum size of request payloads (e.g., message bodies) in bytes.
+Accepts human-readable formats like "100KB" or "1MB".
+Default is 100KB.
+  - Env var: `PROGRESSDB_MAX_PAYLOAD_SIZE`.

 - `server.tls.cert_file`, `server.tls.key_file`
   - What it does: when both are set the server enables TLS.
 Provide full filesystem paths to the cert and key.